ionic-team/stencil-site/src/docs/framework-integration/react.md

 **Supports: React v16.7+ • TypeScript 3.7+ • Stencil v2.9.0+**

-Stencil provides a wrapper for your custom elements to be used as first-class React components.
-The goal of a wrapper is to easily integrate your Stencil components into a specific framework.
-Wrappers provide a function that you can use within Stencil’s Output Targets to automatically create components for the targeted framework that wrap the web components you create in a Stencil project.

-One benefit of the wrapper pattern includes improved maintainability since you can write code once, and reuse it across different frameworks.
-Today, there are some challenges associated with using HTML Custom Elements in a React app.
-Custom events are not handled properly, as well as properties/attributes that are not a string or number.
-By using Stencil's component wrappers, you can solve these issues and receive first-class React components.
+Stencil can generate React component wrappers for your web components.
+This allows your Stencil components to be used within a React application.
+The benefits of using Stencil's component wrappers over the standard web components include:

+- Custom events will be handled correctly and correctly propagate through the React render tree
+- Properties and attributes that are not a string or number will be correctly bound to the component

 ## Setup